greelogix/kpayment/Readme.md

 ```

 This will populate default KNET settings:
-- Tranportal ID (empty - to be configured)
+- Tranportal ID (empty - not required for testing)
-- Tranportal Password (empty - to be configured)
+- Tranportal Password (empty - not required for testing)
-- Resource Key (empty - to be configured)
+- Resource Key (empty - not required for testing)
 - Base URL (test URL)
 - Test Mode: enabled
 - Currency: 414 (KWD)